jiangsanity/cs4641-music-sentiment-analysis/index.md

 ![svm_plot](figures/svm_plot.png)

 As we can see, the data is only slightly linearly separable.
-Thus **RBF** was selected as the kernal.
+Thus **RBF** was selected as the kernel.
 We started of with a gamma of 0.1 an noticed that as we increased the gamma, the better the scores became.
 Below are the plots for accuracy, recall, and precision with respect to gamma values.

 Accuracy vs. Gamma
 ![svm_accuracy](figures/svm_accuracy.png)